 Inflatable canoes are steadily becoming the norm for exploring calm and slightly choppy waters.
-They are different and better than the old hardshell kayaks that take up a lot of space and are quite heavy.
-These inflatable watercraft are portable, lightweight, and some models can house up to three people.
+They are different and better than the old hardshell kayaks, which take up a lot of space and are quite heavy.
+These inflatable watercrafts are portable and lightweight, and some models can house up to three people.
+A kayaker who selects the right inflatable canoe for the waters will enjoy a safe, easy, and fun adventure.
+To clarify things for you, we have compiled this buying guide that highlights everything you need to know about inflatable canoes and the factors to consider when making your selection.

 Sea inflatables are similar to touring inflatable canoes in terms of shape and design.
 However, they are custom-made for the seas.
 They feature extra elements like scupper holes for draining water.

-Just like the name suggests, sit-on-top kayaks will allow you to sit on top of the kayaker rather than inside it.
+Just like the name suggests, sit-on-top kayaks will allow you to sit on top of the kayak rather than inside it.
 Its ergonomic design provides more comfort, especially if you have long legs, a large body, or limited movement.

 Solo canoes are designed to hold one paddler at a time, so you will find them relatively shorter than their tandem counterparts.
 You can select from a range of solo inflatable canoes built for specific activities such as touring, fishing, and white water kayaking.